Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 Webb said there were 20 flights a week and now it was 30 and growing.
 Currently there were over 4000 people in managed isolation and the facilities were now in four different cities.

-The government had 6500 beds available for isolation and the criteria for facilities were high.
+The Government had 6500 beds available for isolation and the criteria for facilities were high.
 He said they currently had a week capacity and were looking to extend that to 14 days.

-The government was also wanting to work with the airlines to help manage the demand and to ensure that when people booked a ticket there would be a bed ready for them.
+The Government was also wanting to work with the airlines to help manage the demand and to ensure that when people booked a ticket there would be a bed ready for them.

 She said they didn't want to stop New Zealanders' ability to come home, but they did need to smooth demand.

-Woods said they needed to make sure no one was leaving facilities that would put New Zealanders at risk, but it did rely on those people "wanting to rejoin the team of 5 million" to make sacrifices - such as isolating for 14 days - that people here had already made.
+Woods said they needed to make sure no one was leaving facilities that would put New Zealanders at risk, but it did rely on those people "wanting to rejoin the team of five million" to make sacrifices - such as isolating for 14 days - that people here had already made.

-Webb said they didn't always have certainty on who was coming into the country until they boarded the plane and the government's current accuracy was 7 per cent, give or take.
+Webb said they didn't always have certainty on who was coming into the country until they boarded the plane and the Government's current accuracy was 7 per cent, give or take.

 Woods said everything going into the isolation facilities was checked first.